alexwkleung/Iris/README.md

 <img align="center" src="./screenshots/current-dev-v0.2.0-49.png"></img>

-# Release date
+# Info

-There is no set release date for v0.2.0 at the moment.
+Iris is currently in early development and may not be 100% stable for daily use.

-This release will mark the first official build for Iris.
-There will be a few dev builds that users can install to get a feel of the application before release.
+v0.2.0 will mark the first official build for Iris.
+There will be a handful of dev builds that users can install to get a feel of the application before release.

 You can use the [GitHub Discussions](https://github.com/alexwkleung/Iris/discussions) for communication.
+Other mediums will be created in the near future.

 # Installation